endepointe/watchlog/docs/SDA.md

-# Software Design and Architecture README
+# Software Design and Architecture - Before Team Dissolved

 ## Table of Contents